 When you take note of the strengths and weaknesses, you can review those notes to see how the reader is progressing independently and develop the next steps to help the reader move forward and develop his/her reading life and the comprehension strategies they are utilizing to bring meaning to the text.

 When you track a reader’s understanding and reading abilities, you will see how the reader internalizes a new piece of strategy work and applies it to their own reading.
-Check it out here.

 Reading Level Tracking Chart

 One chart to include in every literacy portfolio is a reading level tracking chart.
 This is not intended to provide a stress trigger for students.
 I firmly believe that we should not label children with a reading level.
 I don't even think they need to know their exact reading level.
 The chart picture above is designed for whole-class reflection to determine future instruction.
-An individual student tracking form is available as a free download here.

 Reading levels are a moving target depending on the type of text the student is reading.
 However, it does provide teachers with a growing visual of text complexity the student can handle independently.